rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 ## Create a Traffic Manager to distribute traffic across data centers

-Create a [Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) to improve responsiveness and availability of the applications running on the virtual machines
+Create a [Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) to improve responsiveness and availability of the applications running on the virtual machines.
-This traffic manager instance uses performance based routing and sets endpoints on the IP addresses of the virtual machines.
+This traffic manager instance uses performance based routing and sets endpoints on the IP addresses of each of the virtual machines.

 ```java
 String trafficManagerName = SdkContext.randomResourceName("tra", 15);